amoreZgx1n/Detection-for-Small-Object/readme.md

 # Relation Network
-## Sort-of-CLEVR Dataset
+## For YOLOv8

-Relation Network is a plug-n-play module to incorporate relational reasoning abilities to deep learning models.

-This repository implements Relation Network module in PyTorch for the Sort-of-CLEVR dataset
+The relational network repository is a collection of tools and frameworks designed to facilitate the integration and management of relational data within deep learning models.
+When used in conjunction with YOLOv8, a state-of-the-art object detection model, relational networks can enhance the model's ability to interpret complex relationships between objects in an image.
+This integration is particularly useful in scenarios where understanding the context and interactions among multiple objects significantly improves detection performance.
+By leveraging relational networks, YOLOv8 can more effectively identify and classify small or densely packed objects, making it a powerful tool for applications requiring high accuracy in dynamic environments.

 ## Requirements
 * PyTorch